 What does it mean to major in political science?

 Political scientists analyze political institutions, political processes, and political behavior at the local, state, national, and international levels.
-They study political actors and organizations within the context of American government and politics, comparative government and politics, international relations, as well as policy analysis.
+They study political actors and organizations within the context of government and politics both in the US and beyond, international relations, as well as policy analysis.

 Political science majors gain a broad understanding of the political world in which we live as well as skills in analysis, judgment, problem solving, social science methodology, writing, argumentation, and persuasion.
 Their strong communication skills and analytical reasoning are two skills that position them for jobs across almost the entire spectrum of employment.
 Their political knowledge and efficacy makes for effective citizenship in our democracy.

-Why is the University of Mississippi a good place to study political science?
+Why is UM a good place to study political science?

-We have 17 faculty members, with exceptional strengths in political behavior, international conflict, and experimental research.
+The faculty have exceptional strengths in political behavior, international conflict, and experimental research.
 Students engage in faculty research, and have opportunities to learn in the field.
 We place interns in Jackson during the legislative process, in Washington D.C., New York City, and Atlanta.
 While earning credit towards the major, students in internships get direct experience in the political setting of their choice.
 We also have travel courses with UM faculty such as The Politics of Money in Washington D.C.
 These valuable experiences reinforce and apply lessons from the classroom, and sometimes lead directly to the first job after graduation.

-The department’s Take 5 program allows students with excellent academic records qualify for admission to a five year B.A./M.A. degree program.
+The department’s Accelerated Master’s program allows students with excellent academic records qualify for admission to a five year B.A./M.A. degree program.
 This program requires that students apply in the spring of their junior year.
 Admitted students then take a few graduate-level courses in the senior year working toward both undergraduate and graduate degrees in an expedited, five year program.

 Why study political science at UM?
 “A degree in political science helps develop critical thinking, writing, and oral communication skills essential to many careers in both the public and private sector, as well as effective citizenship.
 Students should expect an engaging classroom environment where they can chart their own path within the political science major, and also take advantage of the various internship and other outside-the-classroom opportunities the program has to offer.”